borzari/Analysis/README.md

 ## TODO for TriggerAnalysis

+- Remove the muon pt cut to make the plots with the full muon pt range
+   - This might increase the size of trees, but should be manageable
 - Finish estimating uncertainties on problematic datasets of 2022
 - Implement method to extract trigger efficiency scale factors
 - Estimate uncertainty over all signal samples and select the best for AN